h2-studio/speech-shadowing-subtitles/README.md

 }
 ```

-Also, you can create a subtitle (.srt) file of an audio(.mp3) or a audio(.mp4) by any tools such as [SubtitleEdit](https://github.com/SubtitleEdit/subtitleedit) and upload it to this git repo.
+For best solution is we create a subtitle (.srt) file of an audio(.mp3) or a audio(.mp4) by any tools such as [SubtitleEdit](https://github.com/SubtitleEdit/subtitleedit) and upload it to this git repo and update the json and use "sourceUrl" for the entity.